“Who is ‘untouchable’ in your ministry—who wouldn’t you give away?”

 What I was thinking at the moment was that I was a horrible parent and I better start monitoring the television shows he is watching more closely.
 It was clear as I looked into his eyes that he had been thinking about this with a seriousness uncommon for a boy more typically dreaming of knights and castles and how to build them with his Lego’s™.

 “Ohh, Mart—–First, let me say that I would willingly lay my life down for you, your sisters and your mother.
 I love you and I want to protect you with every breath of my life.
 But you asked so let’s think the situation through.
-I think my first move would be to instinctively and immediately position my body between you and the gunman.”
+I think my first move would be to instinctively and immediately position my body between you and your sisters and mom and the gunman.”

 “Then, if there was time, I would tell the gunman that if he wanted to stop me from preaching the gospel at New Song Church, he should take me and not you.
 I would substitute my life willingly for my children’s lives, I would tell him.
 ‘Take my life not my children’s.’